kanokarob/Dragonkind-Evolved/README.md

 **Witch**
 - Periodically gives a random neutral or negative effect to a player who doesn't have any effects
+- Only appears at Powerful+ difficulty

 **Anti-Grav**
 - Players nearby the Obsidian Pillar get Levitation
+- Only appears at Powerful+ difficulty

 **Cursed**
 - No particles.
 Destroying this crystal will damage the closest player quite a lot
+- Only one Cursed Crystal can be present at a time
+- Only appears at Immortal+ difficulty

+**Launcher**
+- Glows when charged.
+While charged, frequently shoots heat-seeking Eye of Ender projectiles at players flying within its airspace
+- Only appears at Ferocious+ difficulty

+**Portal**
+- Periodically teleports up to 3 random players to the top of random towers
+- Only one Portal Crystal can be present at a time
+- Only appears at Ferocious+ difficulty

 </details>